univention/univention-keycloak-app/docs/keycloak-migration/migration-examples/saml.rst

 This would make the tile visible for all users, though.
 You may want to limit visibility to certain groups, although this would in turn require users to be logged in before seeing the tile.
-See :ref:`ucs-portal-page` in :cite:t:`ucs-manual`.
+See :ref:`central-portal` in :cite:t:`ucs-manual`.

 .. seealso::